KaluOkorie/Predicting-Mental-Health-Outcomes-through-Graph-Based-Modelling/README.md

 # Predicting Mental Health Outcomes through Graph-Based Modelling

-## 🧠 About This Project
+##  About This Project

-This was my MSc Data Science dissertation research exploring a fundamental question: **Can we better understand mental health by modeling relationships rather than just symptoms?**
+**Can we better understand mental health by modeling relationships rather than just symptoms?**

 Traditional approaches often treat mental health factors in isolation.
 This project flips that perspective, using graph neural networks to represent how different aspects of mental health interconnect  because in reality, our wellbeing exists in a network of relationships, not a spreadsheet.

-## 🔍 The Insight That Surprised Me
+## The Insight That Surprised Me

 The most fascinating finding wasn't just that graph models worked well, but *which* one worked best.
 Despite theoretical advantages, the Graph Attention Network (GAT)  designed to identify "important" relationships actually underperformed.
 The winner was **GraphSAGE**, which achieved 96.8% accuracy by considering collective neighborhood patterns.